Download This Sample

 THINGS TO DO AND THINGS TO EAT

-- Hangzhou is an ancient city with rich cultural heritage and authentic cuisine.
+- Hangzhou is an ancient city with a rich cultural heritage and authentic cuisine.
 Hangzhou is famously known for its silk, tea culture, and Chinese opera performances.

 - The China National Silk Museum, located near the West Lake, is crowned as the largest silk museum in the world.
-It is the home to many Chinese textile relics, which existed since thousands of years ago.
+It is the home to many Chinese textile relics, which existed for thousands of years ago.

 - The China National Tea Museum is the only tea-themed museum in China.
 Here, visitors can learn about the history and development of tea.

 - For the opera performances, watching Yue opera in Hangzhou is a must-thing to do.
-Yue opera, or shaoxing opera, involves gender-reversed roles, where the actress usually plays male characters, and vice versa.
+Yue opera, or Shaoxing opera, involves gender-reversed roles, where the actress usually plays male characters, and vice versa.
 The Yue opera is the 2nd most prominent Chinese opera apart from Peking opera.

-- Last but not least, Hangzhou is tied with Amsterdam for having the largest bike sharing system in the world.
+- Last but not least, Hangzhou is tied with Amsterdam for having the largest bike-sharing system in the world.
 Visitors can stroll around Hangzhou city with thousands of bicycles scattered around the town.

-This is a fantastic bundle which includes everything you need to know about the Hangzhou across 23 in-depth pages.
-These are ready-to-use Hangzhou worksheets that are perfect for teaching students about the Hangzhou which is the capital of Zhejiang province in East China.
-It’s the 4th largest city in China, widely known as the commercial hub in Mainland China, and home to many of Chinese startups and technology companies, including Alibaba as the e-commerce giant in China.
+This is a fantastic bundle that includes everything you need to know about the Hangzhou across 23 in-depth pages.
+These are ready-to-use Hangzhou worksheets that are perfect for teaching students about Hangzhou which is the capital of Zhejiang province in East China.
+It’s the 4th largest city in China, widely known as the commercial hub in Mainland China, and home to many Chinese startups and technology companies, including Alibaba as the e-commerce giant in China.
 In 2022, Hangzhou is expected to host the upcoming Asian Games.